Kaiāwhina Tiaki Pukapuka

 - voluntary work in a library

-- customer service jobs such as work in restaurants, hotels or shops
+- customer service work in restaurants, hotels or shops

 Find out more about training

 - Library and Information Association of NZ Aotearoa (LIANZA)

 - (04) 473 5834 - firstname.lastname@example.org - www.lianza.org.nz